-Contact hours per week: 3-0-0 Recent advances in the field of Biosystems, including developmental biology, animal physiology, and plant physiology, with emphasis on the primary literature and modern techniques.
+Recent advances in the field of Biosystems, including developmental biology, animal physiology, and plant physiology, with emphasis on the primary literature and modern techniques.

-Graduate Seminar Series: Current Topics in Biological Sciences Credit hours: 3.00
+Graduate Seminar Series: Current Topics in Biological Sciences

 A scientific literature-based course in which students will critically examine recent developments in a range of biological sciences, including cellular/ molecular biology, organismal biology, and evolution/ecology.
 Seminar-style format including oral presentations, group discussions of assigned readings and scientific writing.